Board of Directors & Principles

 Bryan and jme- Director, Executive Director:

 Bryan (Director of Marketing) and jme (Executive Director) are a married couple of avid animal lovers who have been involved in rescuing for the past 8 years.
-They have 4 dogs (rat terriers) and a cat (bengal)- all rescues- of their own…and always a foster or boarding dog or two (or more!), at home.
+They have 5 dogs (Rat Terriers and Toy Fox Terriers) and a cat (Bengal)- all rescues- of their own…plus they are always fostering or boarding a dog or two at home.

-When they got their first dog Jasmine, they noticed she was very poorly behaved when it came to socialization, and that really this was not normal.
-Shortly after, they saw a plea for help needed for dogs on death row- who just needed a place to stay for a little, while a forever home was sought.
-Although they had their doubts, they wanted to try and help Jasmine learn to be more like a real dog- AND save a life at the same time…and it worked out magically!
+When they got their first dog Jasmine, they noticed she was very poorly behaved when it came to socialization- this was not normal.
+Shortly after this, they saw a plea for help needed for dogs on death row- who just needed a place to stay for a little, while a forever home was sought.
+Although they had their doubts, they wanted to try and help Jasmine learn to be more like a real dog AND save a life at the same time…it worked out magically!
 They were immediately hooked on the idea that by hosting a dog in their home, they could save a life- and make a huge difference.

-They have fostered more than 900 dogs and cats, and have helped countless others through their efforts with Motley Zoo.
-They believe most of all, that anyone can foster- they just have to see the simplicity in the idea: that for these pets, 10 minutes on your couch or lap is far better than any time spent in a cold shelter…consider giving fostering a chance- even just once.
-You will be surprised at how much one little creature, can truly change your life too!
+They have fostered more than 1000 dogs and cats, and have helped countless others through their efforts with Motley Zoo.
+They believe most of all, that anyone can foster- they just have to see the simplicity in the idea: for these pets, 10 minutes on your couch/ lap is far better than any time spent in a cold shelter…consider giving fostering a chance- even just once.
+You will be surprised at how much one little creature can truly change your life too!